colinjlacy/Python-Notes/docs/01_Running_Python/01_Module_Imports_and_Reloads.md

 Notice that it has become a localized variable once it is copied, and doesn't have to be expressed as an attribute of `myfile`.

+Regardless of what's used, the imported statements are executed, and the importing file gains access to the top-level attributes of the imported module.
+One way to think of module-construction is by looking at each variable, function, and class definition as an attribute written to be accessed by other Python files, as well as possibly by the parent module.
+Each piece should be written to be reusable software, including the module in its entirety.
+For example, let's look at the following:

+	# calling this file threenames.py

+	a = "dead"
+	b = "parrot"
+	c = "sketch"
+	print(a, b, c)

+If I pull this module using `from`, I can access individual attributes:

+	>>> a
+	'dead'
+	>>> b, c
+	('parrot', 'sketch')

+If I `import` instead, I can not only access those attributes, but the print file at the bottom is also run.
+Simple example though it might be, this demonstrates how a module can have a function fire when it's imported, potentially taking care of some heavy lifting before I move on to work with its attributes.